-49. How does ISS determine the vesting period for the CEO's most recent equity grants?
+48. How does ISS determine the vesting period for the CEO's most recent equity grants?

-In order to receive full points for this factor, the period for full vesting must be no shorter than three years.
+In order to receive full points for this factor, the period for full vesting (or the performance measurement period) must be no shorter than three years.
 For time-based awards, full vesting must not occur until three years from the date of grant.
-For performance-based awards, ISS will give credit for a vesting period of slightly less than three years from the grant date so long as the performance measurement period is three years, if the reason is due to the grant date being within the performance measurement period.
+For performance-based awards, ISS will give credit for a performance measurement period of slightly less than three years from the grant date if the reason is due to the grant date being within the performance measurement period.
 For example, if a company with a January 1 - December 31 fiscal year grants performance equity on Feb.
 1, 2017 and the awards vest on Dec.
-31, 2019 based on a three-year performance measurement period that aligns with the company's fiscal year, ISS will consider this as a 3-year vesting period.
+31, 2019 based on a three-year performance measurement period that aligns with the company's fiscal year, ISS will consider this as a 3-year measurement period.